YatinDevs/YatinDevs/README.md

 <h2 align="center"> Hi 👋, I'm Yatin Chaudhari</h2> <a target="_blank" href="https://tin-portfolio.vercel.app/">My Portfolio <- Click here </a>
 A Curious Software Developer.
 A persistent learner and always Learning new technologies.
-The commitment to continuous learning and dedication is reflected in my daily GitHub commits.
+The commitments to continuous learning and dedication is reflected in my daily GitHub commits.

 <p align="left">